Preceptor Requirements / Tips For Securing Preceptors

 Must be a licensed / credentialed professional, for the area in which they will act as a preceptor, meeting all state and federal regulations.

 Submit a completed Preceptor Qualifications Form to the intern for the specified supervised practice rotation they will be precepting for.

 Acknowledge responsibilities including: intern orientation to facility / staff; schedule appropriate experiences to fulfill rotation competencies; mentor (may delegate this) the intern in their daily assignments / performance; assist intern with rotation assignments; evaluate intern on required learning outcomes; communicate intern’s progress with program director; and ensure compliance with NutraCo Dietetic Internship policies and procedures.

 All applicants are encouraged to have at least one rotation site and preceptor secured when applying to the program.
 However, this is not required to apply, and applicants may still be accepted if they have no rotation sites and/or preceptors secured.

 After acceptance into the program, NutraCo Dietetic Internship provides a database of potential preceptors across the country to all interns.

 Interns are to reach out to each potential preceptor in their area to set up rotations.

-If an intern is located in an area where NutraCo dietitians are employed, the NutraCo DI team will coordinate the Long Term Care and possibly the Food Service Management rotations, depending on the availability of preceptors and rotation sites.
+If an intern is located in an area where NutraCo dietitians are employed, the NutraCo DI team may coordinate the Clinical and possibly the Food Service Management rotations, depending on the availability of preceptors and rotation sites.